Vz0n/SolarPuttyBrute/README.md

 # SolarPuTTYBrute (Fork of SolarPuttyDecrypt)
 A post-exploitation/forensics tool to decrypt SolarPuTTY's sessions files (Now with an option to use a wordlist for bruteforce purposes)

 I changed stuff on the code to make the program work better and also added an option to use a wordlist to bruteforce the password.
-Here is an run with that:
+Here is a run with that:

 ![Bruteforce](/img/test.png)